Trump flees Washington controversies for golf-heavy trip to Scotland

 The overall tone toward Trump has been markedly less fond, however.
 The Friday edition of The National, a liberal-leaning newspaper that supports Scottish independence, rolled out a not-so-welcoming message to Trump with a blaring and bold front-page headline: “Convicted US Felon to Arrive in Scotland.”

-A group called Stop Trump Scotland, a coalition of demonstrators, said it planned to organize protests at Aberdeen and outside the US consulate in Edinburgh as part of a “Festival of Resistance.”
-Photographs of a sign outside one of his golf clubs that said “Twinned with Epstein Island” were circulated online and published in UK newspapers.
+A group called Stop Trump Scotland, a coalition of demonstrators, organized protests at Aberdeen and outside the US consulate in Edinburgh as part of a “Festival of Resistance.”
+A few hundred people turned out Saturday to raise their voices against the visiting American president, waving colorful signs and chanting slogans.

-As he left the White House on Friday, Trump made no mention of the disapproval awaiting him.
+As he arrived in Scotland on Friday night, Trump made no mention of the disapproval awaiting him.
 He said he eagerly anticipated meeting left-leaning Scottish First Minister John Swinney, who has been an outspoken critic and last year endorsed Vice President Kamala Harris.

 “He’s a good man,” Trump told reporters.
 “I look forward to meeting him.”